 The company’s database of flawed reasoning methods and a quiz feature that builds LSAT vocabulary are just two of the useful features included in this course.
 Singh teaches in a friendly, upbeat manner, and provides in-depth explanations and tutorials in more than 100 hours of high-definition videos.
-A 2-day live weekend course is also available for those who are pressed for time but want to take advantage of an in-class experience.

-TestMasters LSAT includes detailed diagnostic scoring.
+- Diagnostic Scoring: TestMasters LSAT includes detailed diagnostic scoring.
 Students are given full-length diagnostic exams under timed conditions.
 The online scoring system immediately generates detailed score reports that categorize each question by type to help identify areas of weakness.
 The score reports also indicate the relative difficulty of each question by revealing the percentage of students who selected each answer.
 A Virtual Proctor tool times the sections of the exam to help students gauge their progress.

-This unique feature contains information and examples of the traps you must avoid when you take the LSAT.
+- Database of Flawed Reasoning: This unique feature contains information and examples of the traps you must avoid when you take the LSAT.
 Detailed descriptions of incorrect reasoning techniques and LSAT examples that exhibit a particular flaw help students learn to identify and avoid similar pitfalls on their own test.

-Students can choose a course based on the date of their exam, and most courses begin about 10 weeks before the exam.
+- Course Access is Limited to a Few Months: Students can choose a course based on the date of their exam, and most courses begin about 10 weeks before the exam.
 Those who want to begin studying sooner or need more time may be out of luck.

-This course comes with many state-of-the-art online course features, but it is not as flexible or portable as some of its competitors.
+- No Dedicated Mobile App: This course comes with many state-of-the-art online course features, but it is not as flexible or portable as some of its competitors.
 If you have online access, you can watch the videos and play the games.
 There also isn’t an option to preview online features on their website.
 Students will have to buy the course before they can explore various features.